brandonaxu/stat230a-final-proj/README.md

 Notably, our model outperformed a recent approach by Sun et al. (2024) published in Frontiers in Big Data, which proposed BMI-obfuscated behavioral models for obesity prediction.
 While their best-performing model achieved around 80.7% accuracy, our binary classification model using elastic-net regularized logistic regression achieved a significantly higher 85.6% accuracy—an almost 5% improvement in predictive performance.

+## How to Run:
+First run the `data_preprocessing.ipynb` notebook to retrieve all of the datasets needed for this project.
+Then, run `data_analysis.ipynb` and `data_visualization.ipynb` to look at training process and visualization results

 ## Objective
 To build accurate classification models that predict whether an individual is obese (binary classification), and optionally which specific weight category they belong to (multiclass classification), using non-BMI behavioral and demographic data.